 - Stachybotrys chartarum

 Cladosporium, Penicillium, and Alternaria can all cause respiratory problems in individuals with poor immune systems or previous health conditions.
 These molds tend to impact the quality of the air in your home while leaving your structural supports alone.

 Stachybotrys chartarum, or black mold, is one of the more severe mold types you may find yourself contending with.
 This mold can not only cause severe health conditions in everyone who comes into contact with it unprotected, but it can also cause structural damage to the home it’s found in.

-Removing Mold From Your Home
+How to Remove Mold From Your Home

-Preventing Mold Growth In Your Home
+Preventing Mold Growth in Your Home

 Mold spores are prevalent all across the nation.
 It’s up to you to determine how you want them to interact with your home.
 By taking a few steps to protect your space, you can make your home uninhabitable for ambitious spores and preserve both your space’s structural integrity and overall value.

 If you want help dealing with mold or related damage, you can reach out to the foundation and crawl space repair professionals in your area.
 Our team at Alpha Foundations can provide a home inspection and a free quote on the repair services you may need.
 Put water back in its place and keep mold out!